Learning to Reconstruct Missing Data from Spatiotemporal Graphs with Sparse Observations: Learning representations from sparse spatiotemporal data

 Our approach, named \gls{model}, is a graph attention network for \gls{mtsi}, designed to learn representations of discrete points associated with nodes of a sequence of spatiotemporal graphs.
 Given disjoint observed and target sets $\gX_{t:t+T}$ and $\gY_{t:t+T}$, \gls{model} is trained to learn a model

-for all discrete points $\vx^{i}_{\tau} \in \gY_{t:t+T}$.
-To this end, \gls{model} learns a parameterized diffusion process where each representation, corresponding to a specific node and time step, is updated by aggregating information from all the available observations acquired at neighboring nodes weighted by input-dependent attention coefficients. \autoref{fig:spin_schema} shows an overview of the architecture.
-In the next paragraphs we will go through each component explaining in details and providing motivations for each design choice.
-We start by describing how we set up the diffusion process.
+for all discrete points $\vq^{i}_{\tau} \in \gY_{t:t+T}$.
+To this end, \gls{model} learns a parameterized propagation process where each representation, corresponding to a specific node and time step, is updated by aggregating information from all the available observations acquired at neighboring nodes weighted by input-dependent attention coefficients. \autoref{fig:spin_schema} shows an overview of the architecture.
+In the next paragraphs, we will go through each component explaining it in detail and providing motivations for each design choice.
+We start by describing how we set up the propagation process.

 \paragraph{Sparse spatiotemporal attention} The core component of \gls{model} is a novel \textit{sparse spatiotemporal attention} layer used to propagate information at the level of single observations.
 Indeed, leveraging on the attention mechanism, we learn representations for each $i$-th node at each $\tau$-th time step by simultaneously aggregating information from (1) the observed set of $i$-th node $\gX^i_{t:t+T}$ (2) the observed set $\gX^j_{t:t+T}$ of its neighbors $j \in \gN(i)$. \autoref{fig:spat2gat} shows a schematic representation of this procedure.